sarsimha/CSXL-final-project-/docs/organizations.md

 - Organization: a model for Student Organization that has the id, name, and description.
 - Event: a model for an Event created by a Student Organization that has the event name, description, organization, location, date, and time.

-*TODO: Add all data models created in the final project, update as needed*

 ## Viewing Student Organizations

 ### Backend Logic